guillaume-bailly/DropletEvaporationSimulation/README.md

 ![Test Status](https://github.com/guillaume-bailly/DropletEvaporationSimulation/actions/workflows/tests.yml/badge.svg)

 This project simulates the evaporation and dynamics of an n-Decane droplet in a heated airflow, using both the D² Law and Infinite Liquid Conductivity models.
 It visualizes droplet diameter, temperature, velocity, and axial position over time.

 It can be used to compute the minimal axial length of a combustion chamber to ensure full envaporation of the droplet.

+Droplet properties can be modified in src/constants.py to simulate the vaporization of desired fuel.

 ## Features